activescott/home-infra/containers/cron/README.md

 ## Certificates with Lets Encrypt & certbot

 For certificates, I let cron container periodically kick off a job in a separate docker container containing certbot.
 I launch the second docker container _on the host's_ docker daemon by mounting the host's Docker Daemon's `/var/run/docker.sock` as a volume ([this article explained](https://devopscube.com/run-docker-in-docker/) this best for me).
-THis prevnts the need for the cron container from having to install certbot or whatever other dependencies may be needed for other jobs.
-The exact file for launching certbot is in `./cron_tasks_folder/weekly/renew-certificates.sh`.
+This prevents the need for the cron container from having to install certbot or whatever other dependencies may be needed for other jobs.
+The exact file for launching certbot is in `./cron_tasks_folder/daily/renew-certificates.sh`.

 ### Certificates Folder Structure: Sharing Certificates between Containers